TinSlam/SoundPropagationArtifact/README.md

       File Name => Directory of the ".map" file downloaded.
 The path is relative to Assets/Resources/Maps. <br> <br>
   II.
 You can create custom geometries by adding "SoundObstacle" prefabs as children of the GeometryData game object. <br>
 3. Sound sources can be added using the "SoundSource" prefab.

+# Unity Inspector
+The inspector can be used to control the model and the geometry.

+# Extending the Code
+The class `SoundModelMethod` can be inherited to implement a new sound propagation model by implementing the following functions.
+1. `ComputeModel`: Builds the sound model that is later used for audio computation.
+2. `ComputeAudio`: Determines the output audio by choosing between stereo/mono, calling `ComputeSound` for the main audio output, etc.
+3. `ComputeSound`: Uses the pre-built sound model to compute the amplitude for a certain listener.
+4. `VisualizeModel`: Visualizes the computed model.

+Our model's implementation can be found in the class `OurStaticMethod`, which uses the above functions to compute the model and the sound.

+Implementation of the virtual sources can be found in the following files: `DiffractionSource.cs`, `ReflectionSource.cs`, `TransmissionSource.cs`